The Structure of Graphics

 discusses how to use functions like Plot

 to plot graphs of functions and data.
-This tutorial discusses how Mathematica
+Here, we discuss how Mathematica

 represents such graphics, and how you can program Mathematica